Credit Cards Hotel Credit Cards

 With an American Express card, you can transfer your Amex Membership Points to Hilton Honors points at a 1:2 ratio.
 Plus, American Express occasionally offers bonus promotions where you could get a 1:2.2 ratio or even a 1:3 ratio.

 Not sure where to start?
-With the American Express® Gold Card, you can earn 4X Membership Rewards points at U.S. supermarkets (up to $25,000 per year, after that 1X) and at restaurants, plus takeout and delivery in the U.S., 3X on flights booked directly with airlines or on Amextravel.com, and 1X on all other eligible purchases.
+With the American Express® Gold Card, you can earn 4X Membership Rewards points at restaurants worldwide (up to $50,000 per year, after that 1X), 4X at U.S. supermarkets (up to $25,000 per year, after that 1X), 3X on flights booked directly with airlines or on AmexTravel.com, 2X on prepaid hotels and other eligible purchases booked on AmexTravel.com, and 1X on all other eligible purchases.

 There’s also an opportunity to receive a welcome offer: Earn 60,000 Membership Rewards points after you spend $6,000 on eligible purchases within the first 6 months of card membership.

-This rewards card does have an annual fee of $250, but it comes with perks like up to a $120 dining credit and Uber Cash.
+This rewards card does have an annual fee of $325, but it comes with perks like up to a $120 dining credit and up to $120 in Uber Cash (in $10 monthly credits to use on U.S. Eats and rides; effective 11/8/2024, an Amex Card must be selected as the payment method for your Uber or Uber Eats transaction to redeem the Amex Uber Cash benefit).
 (Enrollment required for select benefits.)

 Read our Amex Gold Card review.